 Identifying Bull and Bear Markets in Stock Returns

-This paper uses a Markov switching model which incorporates duration dependence to capture nonlinear structure in both the conditional mean and variance of stock returns.
-The model sorts returns into a high return stable state and a low return volatile state.
-We label these as bull and bear markets respectively.
-The filter identifies all major stock market downturns in over 160 years of monthly data.
-We find that both bear and bull markets have declining hazard functions.
-Despite the declining hazards, the best market gains come at the start of a bull market.
-Moreover, allowing the conditional mean and volatility to vary with duration captures volatility clustering.
+This article uses a Markov-switching model that incorporates duration dependence to capture nonlinear structure in both the conditional mean and the conditional variance of stock returns.
+The model sorts returns into a high-return stable state and a low-return volatile state.
+We label these as bull and bear markets, respectively.
+The filter identifies all major stock-market downturns in over 160 years of monthly data.
+Bull markets have a declining hazard functions although the best market gains come at the start of a bull market.
+Volatility increases with duration in bear markets.
+Allowing volatility to vary with duration captures volatility clustering.

 JEL Classification: C22, C50, G14